Kashmir consumes 22 lakh sheep annually, only 6.5 lakh raised locally | Greater Kashmir

 “But the government doesn’t bother to follow the process and after establishing the units, the farmers sell their produce to butchers at arbitrary prices who in turn sell it at much higher cost leading to price rise,” Mehraj said.

-He said the period from October till March every year is particularly testing for the mutton dealers due to the frequent closure of the Jammu-Srinagar highway.
-In this period even as the dealers purchase sheep from the Bakerwals during their seasonal migration in autumn, but the demand is not fully met.
+He said the period from October till March every year was particularly testing for the mutton dealers due to the frequent closure of the Jammu-Srinagar highway during this period even as the dealers purchase sheep from the Bakerwals during the seasonal migration in autumn.

 “Sellers from outside are well aware of the high demand for meat in Kashmir and when the highway reopens after several days, they raise the selling price, hence escalating the meat prices in Kashmir too,” Mehraj said.